-[33]: help(cif\build)
+[33]: help(cif_build)

-Help on function cif\build in module daxa.process.xmm.setup:
+Help on function cif_build in module daxa.process.xmm.setup:

+cif_build(obs_archive: daxa.archive.base.Archive, num_cores: int = 9, disable_progress:

+bool = False, analysis_date: Union[str, datetime.datetime] = 'now', timeout: astropy.

+units.quantity.Quantity = None) -> Tuple[dict, dict, dict, str, int, bool, astropy.

+→units.quantity.Quantity]

-''' cif_build(obs_archive: daxa.archive.base.Archive, num_cores: int = 9, disable_progress: →bool = False, analysis_date: Union[str, datetime.datetime] = 'now', timeout: astropy. --> units.quantity.Quantity = None) -> Tuple[dict, dict, dict, str, int, bool, astropy. →units.quantity.Quantity] A DAXA Python interface for the SAS cifbuild command, used to generate calibration \rightarrow files for XMM observations prior to processing.
-The observation date is supplied by the XMM mission instance(s), \rightarrow and is the date when the observation was started (as acquired from the XSA). :param Archive obs_archive: An Archive instance containing XMM mission instances for →which observation calibration files should be generated.
-This function will fail if no XMM missions are. \rightarrow present in the archive. :param int num_cores: The number of cores to use, default is set to 90% of available. :param bool disable_progress: Setting this to true will turn off the SAS generation \rightarrow progress bar. :param str/datetime analysis_date: The analysis date for which to generate. \hookrightarrow calibration file.
-The default is 'now', but this parameter can be used to create calibration files as they would \rightarrow have been on a past date. :param Quantity timeout: The amount of time each individual process is allowed to \rightarrow run for. the default is None.
-Please note that this is not a timeout for the entire cif_build process, but a →timeout for individual ObsID processes. :return: Information required by the SAS decorator that will run commands.
-Top level \rightarrow keys of any dictionaries are internal DAXA mission names, next level keys are ObsIDs.
-The return is a tuple \hookrightarrow containing a) a dictionary of bash commands, b) a dictionary of final output paths to check, c) a dictionary \rightarrow of extra info (in this case obs and analysis dates), d) a generation message for the progress bar, e) the (continues on next page) \rightarrownumber of cores allowed, and '''
+A DAXA Python interface for the SAS cifbuild command, used to generate calibration. \rightarrow files for XMM observations prior to processing.
+The observation date is supplied by the XMM mission instance(s), \displays and is the date when the observation was started (as acquired from the XSA).

+:param Archive obs_archive: An Archive instance containing XMM mission instances for → which observation calibration files should be generated.
+This function will fail if no XMM missions are \rightarrow present in the archive.

+:param int num_cores: The number of cores to use, default is set to 90% of available. :param bool disable_progress: Setting this to true will turn off the SAS generation →progress bar.

+:param str/datetime analysis_date: The analysis date for which to generate

+→calibration file.
+The default is

+:param Quantity timeout: The amount of time each individual process is allowed to $$ run for, the default is None.

+Please note that this is not a timeout for the entire cif_build process, but a \rightarrow timeout for individual internal DAXA mission names, next level keys are ObsIDs.
+The return is a tuple_containing a) a dictionary of bash commands, b) a dictionary of final output paths to check, c) a dictionary_of extra info (in this case obs and analysis dates), d) a generation message for the progress bar, e) the

+ObsID processes.

+:return: Information required by the SAS decorator that will run commands.
+Top level → keys of any dictionaries are

+→number of cores allowed, and

-f) whether the progress bar should be hidden or not. :rtype: Tuple[dict, dict, dict, str, int, bool, Quantity]
+''' f) whether the progress bar should be hidden or not. :rtype: Tuple[dict, dict, dict, str, int, bool, Quantity] '''

-Summarising the available data files (odf\ingest)
+Summarising the available data files (odf ingest)

-The odf\ingest function function simply examines the observation data file (ODF) directory, and determines the instruments (including observing modes and sub-exposures) that have data present - it then creates a SAS summary file.
+The odf_ingest function function simply examines the observation data file (ODF) directory, and determines the instruments (including observing modes and sub-exposures) that have data present - it then creates a SAS summary file.

 Our implementation of this function wraps the original SAS tool, and then adds a second step - this parses the SAS summary file and extracts the information that is relevant to whether we can use a particular instrument (and sub-exposure of an instrument) for astrophysics.
-This is what populates the XMM entry in the observation\summaries property of the archive class.
+This is what populates the XMM entry in the observation_summaries property of the archive class.

-All subsequent steps depend on this one - and observation\summaries will have no XMM entry until this is run
+All subsequent steps depend on this one - and observation summaries will have no XMM entry until this is run

-[34]: help(odf\ingest)
+[34]: help(odf_ingest)